A-fethi/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 a function that prints n elements of an array of integers, followed by a new line.
 ## 9. strcpy
  a function that copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest.
+<h2>ADVANCED_TASK</h2>
+## 10. Great leaders are willing to sacrifice the numbers to save the people.
+Poor leaders sacrifice the people to save the numbers
+a function that convert a string to an integer.